compilit/compilit-commons/domain-primitives/README.md

 ### Tip

-The compilit-validation package works really nice to define and validate the business rules related to domain primitives.
+The validation package works really nice to define and validate the business rules related to domain primitives.
 Here is a little example based on the previous one:

 ```java